BraedenSilver/EnglishMod/README.md

 *"Quoth the Raven, 'Nevermore.'"*

 A raven that watches from the shadows.
+Name one "Poe" with a nametag and it will respond to every chat message with "Nevermore."

 | Spawn Egg |
 |---|